eclipse-archived/ceylon-lang.org/blog/2013-02-21-reification-finally.md

 So lets take a quick look at one practical problem that is _extremely_ difficult to solve without reified generics.

-Ceylon's langauge module has an interface called `Category`
+Ceylon's language module has an interface called `Category`

 <!-- try: -->
     shared interface Category {